KhAlamdar11/hmr_sim/README.md

 - [ ] Formation init: Allow formation for some, and manual initialization for others.
 Change both init_pos and init_form logic, and use a dictionary for it! {0: [POSITIONS], 1: [cIRCLE,]} ...
 - [ ] Create UML of everything!!!
 - [ ] Add options for diff controllers!
-- [ ] Make connectivity controller distributed!
+- [x] Make connectivity controller distributed!
+- [ ] Fix path speed bug

 ## References